alexdelin/shorthand/notes/standard.md

 ```

 ### Quotes
-The quote syntax in markdown is used unchanged
+The quote syntax in markdown is used unchanged.
+Quotes are lines which lead with a `>` character

 ```notes
 Some regular text